Frequently Asked Questions

 What if someone I know is already running?

 It absolutely does not matter.
 Do not let someone that you know is running be a deterrent from you standing.
-Our sabbatical officer positions are once in a lifetime opportunities and you do not want to look back regretting that you didn’t stand because someone you knew was also standing.
+Our Sabbatical Officer positions are once in a lifetime opportunity and you do not want to look back regretting that you didn’t stand because someone you knew was also standing.

 Do I need any experience to run in elections?